-Moerā Neighbourhood Hub
+Moerā Neighbourhood Hub and Reserve

-Creating a fit for purpose, welcoming space that is responsive to the community.
+Creating a fit-for-purpose, welcoming space that is responsive to the community.

 Following investigation, we discovered that the current Moerā library building has issues with watertightness and needs significant repairs.
 Due to the state of the current building, we have decided to rebuild it, rather than proceed with repairs.